Online advertising is huge. And so are ad frauds.

 3. Avoid easy-to-fake ad goals

-Easy-to-fake goals are the ones that bring you direct benefit (i.e. impressions and clicks).
+Easy-to-fake goals are the ones that bring you direct benefits (i.e. impressions and clicks).
 These are proxy metrics that do not guarantee actual business gains (i.e. conversions in the form of sales, subscriptions, and so on).

 Coincidentally, these metrics are also among the most sensible to ad fraud.
 Because of that, it is unreasonable to build your campaign goals around them.